 The Principal Investigator Role: What Every New and Seasoned PI Needs to Know about the Conduct and Oversight of Clinical Research

 The Principal Investigator (PI) holds ultimate responsibility for the design, conduct, and management of a research study which requires up-to-date skills and knowledge.
-Using International Conference on Harmonization Good Clinical Practice as the gold standard for the conduct of human research studies, this rigorous training for new and experienced clinical researchers who are interested in a refresher, will focus on providing information on:
+Using International Conference on Harmonization Good Clinical Practice as the gold standard for the conduct of human research studies, this rigorous training for new and experienced clinical researchers who are interested in a refresher will focus on:

 - responsibilities of an investigator and/or investigator-sponsor,

-- adhering to the protocol and safety plan,
+- adherence to the protocol and safety plan,

 - best practices in consent and screening processes,